maiha/gatling-rabbitmq/README.md

     - move settings to typesafe config
     - update gatling version from 2.0.0-M3a to 2.2.0-M2
     - payload is now fixed string (just testing purpose)
+    - AmqpProtocol

 TODO
 ====

-- create AmqpProtocol to connect servers and use ActorSystem in warm up phase
+- AMQP DSLs